lijuudaniel/lijuudaniel/README.md

 ### 🚀 About Me

 - 🔭 I build websites, dashboards, and small experimental projects
-- 🌱 Currently learning more about **AI, RAG, FastAPI, MCP, and modern web workflows**
 - 🧠 I enjoy **terminal-style UI**, clean interfaces, and problem-solving
 - 💬 Ask me about **smartphones, tech, pro-wrestling, or cricket**
 - ✍️ I also write on Medium: **health, tech, cricket, and life**